- Disability insurance offers vital financial support in the event of illness or injury, ensuring continued income during periods of incapacity

 - Is there a refund of premiums offered after a specified period without a claim?

-- When do benefits start?
-Are waiting periods different for accidents and illnesses?
-Is there a new waiting period for a recurrent disability?
+- Waiting period: You should ask the insurer if there are waiting periods different for accidents and illnesses, or a new waiting period for a recurrent disability

 Learn more about the ideal policy term for disability insurance.